General Questions About the Program

 - For the first time since her divorce four years previously, another client was able to talk to her ex and retrieve some nostalgic mementos her mother had given her.

-While totally consistent with any faith that provides a source of HOPE for its followers, this program is based on what we know from social science research about how to Dissolve Resistance to Change and how to build lasting relationships.
+While totally consistent with any faith that provides a source of HOPE for its followers, this program is based on what we know from social science research about how to Dissolve Resistance to Making a Major Life Change and how to build lasting relationships.

 Questions about Fees & Payments